China air force drills in Sea of Japan and again around Taiwan

-BEIJING (Reuters) - China’s air force carried out another round of long-range drills on Monday, flying into the Sea of Japan and prompting South Korean and Japanese jets to scramble, and again around self-ruled Taiwan amid growing tension over China’s assertiveness.
+BEIJING, Dec 18 (Reuters) - China’s air force carried out another round of long-range drills on Monday, flying into the Sea of Japan, prompting South Korean jets to scramble, and again around self-ruled Taiwan amid growing tension over China’s assertiveness in the region.

 China has in recent months ramped up its long-range air force drills, particularly around Taiwan, claimed by China as its own.